pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 path.

 File-system backed resource providers (like the Signal K default plugin) instantiate a resource type as a folder and each resource as a JSON text file.
-Supplying metadata to initialise a Signal K key requires an appropriately named text file containing the required metadata to be placed in the resource folder.
+Supplying metadata to initialise a Signal K key requires that an appropriately named text file containing the required metadata is placed in the metadata resource folder.
 Metadata text files can be created and maintained by hand using either an external text editor or the plugin configuration interface or can be generated programmatically and added to the metadata resource type